ashdavies/talks/whats-new-in-firebase/index.md

   .keepSynced(true);`

 ^
-- Additionally you can instruct Firebase to keep a particular reference updated whilst the client still has connectivity,
+- Additionally you can instruct Firebase to keep a particular reference updated whilst the client still has connectivity
-- even whilst not maintaining an active reference to this Firebase reference in your code.
+- Even whilst not maintaining an active reference to this Firebase reference in your code.

 ---